-- Drilling has started on the EI Cobre copper gold project.
+- Two holes were recently drilled on the El Cobre copper gold project and the results will be available shortly.
+The program was curtailed in view of current depressed markets and to focus on the ongoing successful progress on the Ixtaca Zone on the Tuligtic property.
 A past deep penetrating TITAN 24 geophysical survey outlined several large targets coincident with geochemical anomalies.
 Previous drilling tested shallow parts of some of these and demonstrated porphyry style copper, gold mineralization spread over four kilometres. - On March 1, 2013 the Company signed a Letter of Intent with Tarsis Resources Ltd. ("Tarsis") under which Tarsis will purchase a package of projects in western Mexico and eastern Nevada, USA in exchange for shares of Tarsis and a 2% NSR royalty.
 The sale is consistent with Almaden's goal of creating assets through prospecting and maximizing shareholder exposure to discovery with minimum risk.
-The sale also allows management to focus time and resources on advancing the Company's Ixtaca gold-silver discovery and its El Cobre copper-gold project in eastern Mexico.
-This agreement should allow for earlier development while the Company retains a significant indirect interest. - Nevada, USA projects: - Willow The Company completed a TITAN 24 geophysical survey and the property is ready for drilling.
-A geological review of this data resulted in drill target selection. - BP The Company completed a soil sampling program.
+The sale also allows management to focus time and resources on advancing the Company's Ixtaca gold-silver discovery and other projects in eastern Mexico.
+This agreement should allow for earlier development while the Company retains a significant indirect interest.

+Nevada, USA projects:

+- Willow The Company completed a TITAN 24 geophysical survey and the property is ready for drilling.
+A geological review of this data resulted in drill target selection and permits to drill have been received.
+Drilling is dependent on budgeting considerations under current market conditions. - BP The Company completed a soil sampling program.
 The agreement with Tarsis mentioned above includes the BP and Black Jack Springs properties.
+The Company also retained a 2% NSR royalty.

+Canadian projects:

-The Company also retained a 2% NSR royalty. - Canadian projects: - Merit drilling is now expected by the optionee for 2013.
+Merit - drilling is now expected by the optionee for 2013.
 The target here is a silicified ridge with anomalous gold in soil geochemistry.
 Trenching exposed vein material which contained anomalous gold values in rock and soil.